DataDog/documentation/content/en/metrics/metrics-without-limits.md

 ## Overview

-Custom metrics are used every day as a means to understand business performance alongside application and infrastructure health.
-However, business data is valuable in aggregate not necessarily in detail, so it may be cost prohibitive for organizations to query all metric names and tag values.
 Metrics without Limits™ provides you flexibility and control over your custom metrics volumes by decoupling custom metric ingestion and indexing  -- you only pay for custom metric tags that are valuable to your organization.

 This guide identifies key components of Metrics without Limits™ that help you manage your custom metrics volumes within your observability budget.